thijssmudde/stopwatch_RN/README.md

 Design based on: https://dribbble.com/shots/3121092-Stopwatch/attachments/659902

+Questions:
+- How to make the statusbar light-content
+- How to resume properly?
+It doesn't count directly
+- Do you have a way to use the same variable name for LapItem?
+Now Its called LapItemStyled, but I want to maintain LapItem.

 Done:
 1. Pressing the START button starts the timer.
 The elapsed time in minutes and seconds is displayed at the top.